-The EDUC 204, Foundations for Effective Teaching, course in the prerequisite portion of the Secondary Education Program prepares students for the professional sequences in Phases I, II and III.
+The EDUC 204, Foundations for Effective Teaching, course in the prerequisite portion of the secondary education program prepares students for the professional sequences in Phases I, II and III.
 Along with this prerequisite course, secondary education students must complete one-half day per week of field experiences in a designated professional development school.
-While completing the prerequisite course, secondary education students must take the Praxis I tests and obtain the minimum composite passing score required by the state of Maryland.
+While completing the prerequisite course, secondary education students must take the Praxis I tests (or SAT/ACT equivalent) and obtain the minimum composite passing score required by the state of Maryland.

-EDUC 204 Foundations for Effective Teaching (3 credits) EDUC 223 Child Development (3 credits) (Art Education only) NOTE: Prior to enrolling in EDUC 204, the student must have a conference with the Coordinator of Secondary Education.
+EDUC 204 Foundations for Effective Teaching (3 credits) EDUC 223 Child Development (3 credits) (Art Education only)